DecBayComp/TRamWAy/doc/inference.rst

 There is no general analytic solution to the above equation for arbitrary diffusion coefficient :math:`D` and potential energy :math:`V`.
-However if we consider a small enough space cell over a short enough time segment, we may assume constant :math:`D` and :math:`V` in each cell, upon which the general solution to that equation is a Gaussian distribution described in:
+However if we consider a small enough space cell over a short enough time segment, we may assume constant :math:`D` and :math:`V` in each cell, upon which the general solution to that equation leads to the following likelihood:

 .. math::